Seattle Seahawks

 The Seattle Seahawks are a professional American football team based in Seattle.
-The Seahawks compete in the National Football League (NFL) as a member club of the league's National Football Conference (NFC) West, which they rejoined in 2002 as part of a conference realignment.
+The Seahawks compete in the National Football League (NFL) as a member of the National Football Conference (NFC) West division.
 The club entered the NFL as an expansion team in 1976 in the NFC.
-From 1977 to 2001, Seattle was assigned to the American Football Conference (AFC) West.
+From 1977 to 2001, Seattle was assigned to the American Football Conference (AFC) West; the team rejoined the NFC in 2002.
 They have played their home games at Lumen Field in Seattle's SoDo neighborhood since 2002, having previously played home games in the Kingdome (1976–1999) and Husky Stadium (1994 and 2000–2001).
-The Seahawks are currently coached by Pete Carroll.